AutoxingTech/axbot_restbook/docs/reference/services.md

 }
 ```

-Similarly, if a forklift is parked in a cargo location, the system infers that
-cargo location’s pose from the forklift’s position.
+Similarly, if a forklift is parked at a cargo location, the system can infer the location's pose from the forklift's current position.

 ```bash
 curl http://192.168.25.25:8090/services/query_pose/pallet_pose